Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter/README.md

 ## Problems

-If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 112 Lab 8 Starter](https://github.com/Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
+If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 112 Practical 7 Starter](https://github.com/Allegheny-Computer-Science-112-S2018/cs112-S2018-practical7-starter) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
 If you have found a problem with the [GatorGrader